-6. We will continue to work in partnership with Professor Carnes and other stakeholders including osteopaths and patients as the report is finalised to yield further insights and suggestions about how we might reduce concerns and continue to protect patients.

-We will continue to work on reducing

-7. It is worth reflecting on the impact this report has had on our regulatory work since its development and implementation by Professor Carnes and the GOsC team in 2013.
-It was the first project of its kind in the regulatory landscape to collect data about concerns beyond that held just by the regulator, and has been instrumental in informing the development of our CPD scheme and other policies and communications to drive up standards.
+- 6. We will continue to work in partnership with NCOR and other stakeholders including osteopaths and patients to yield further insights and suggestions about how we might reduce concerns and continue to protect patients. - 7.
+It is worth reflecting on the impact this report has had on our regulatory work since its development and implementation by Professor Carnes and the GOsC team in 2013.
+It was the first project of its kind in the regulatory landscape to collect data about concerns beyond that held just by the regulator, and has been instrumental in informing the development of our CPD scheme and other policies and communications to drive up standards. - 8.
 It is significant that concerns have continued to reduce over the period since the data has been collected.
 It is suggested that this is because the report enables us to tackle areas of concern at an earlier stage due to this intelligence.
 However, we are not complacent, as it is imperative on us to continue to target effective regulatory responses to the findings which require feedback from osteopaths and patients and continual consideration of context to continue to have impact and to protect patients.